sjfke/nonbleedingedge/outdated/python.rst

 ==========

-`Python <https://en.wikipedia.org/wiki/Python_(programming_language)>`_ has had a long history... this my brief summary from the `Python Wiki page <https://en.wikipedia.org/wiki/Python_(programming_language)>`_.
+`Python <https://en.wikipedia.org/wiki/Python_(programming_language)>`_ has had a long history... this a brief summary derived from the `Python Wiki page <https://en.wikipedia.org/wiki/Python_(programming_language)>`_.

-* Python was first released it in 1991 as Python 0.9.0.
+* Python 0.9.0 was released in 1991.
-* Python 2.0 was released in 2000, the last was Python 2.7.18 released in 2020.
+* Python 2.0 was released in 2000, with last release being Python 2.7.18 released in 2020.
-* Python 3.0, was released in 2008, a major revision not completely backward-compatible.
+* Python 3.0 was released in 2008, this major revision is not completely backward-compatible.
-* Currently only 3.7 and later are supported.
+* Currently only Python 3.7 and later are supported.

 In 2021, Python 3.9.2 and 3.8.8 were expedited as all versions of Python (including 2.7) had security issues leading to possible remote code execution and web cache poisoning.